e-LearnDesign/e-LearnDesign/README.md

-e-Learn Design is a Moodle partner based in Scotland We also support the IOMAD project on Github (https://github.com/iomad/iomad) Website - https://www.e-learndesign.co.uk
+e-Learn Design is a Moodle partner based in Scotland<br>
+We also support the IOMAD project on Github (https://github.com/iomad/iomad)<br>
+Website - https://www.e-learndesign.co.uk

 <!---